raspberrypilearning/Funny-Face-Follower/en/step_1.md

 ## Introduction

 In this project, you will use machine learning to do facial recognition!
-You will use a different version of Scratch (what programmers call a ‘fork’) that is pre-made with special extensions created by IBM.
+You will use a different version of Scratch (what programmers call a ‘fork’) that is pre-made with special extensions created by Machine Learning for Kids.

 ### What you will make

 --- no-print ---
-In this project, you will use a cloud-based machine learning engine called Watson (with Scratch!) to create a project that will recognise your face in the webcam and place some funny sprites over it to make a mask that follows you!
+In this project, you will use a cloud-based machine learning engine called IBM Watson (with Scratch!) to create a project that will recognise your face in the webcam and place some funny sprites over it to make a mask that follows you!

 ![image showing Scratch stage with funny mask overlay](images/ML-FR-Demo.JPG)
 --- /no-print ---